ScotMarPhys/ScotMarPhys.OSNAP-Mooring-Processing.io/index.md

+# The Rockall Trough Mooring Data – NERC National Capability Programme: Climate Linked Atlantic Sector Science

+The Rockall Trough mooring array consists of five moorings with the following objectives: Rockall Trough Western Boundary 1 (RTWB1) & Rockall Trough Eastern Boundary 1 (RTEB1) are end-point density moorings measuring the baroclinic circulation across the width of the Rockall Trough using CTDs distributed in the vertical; RTWB1 & RTWB2 measure the Wyville-Thomson Ridge overflow current along the Feni Ridge using current meters; RTEB1, RTADCP1 & RTADCP2 measure the Shelf Edge Current using current meters and 75khz long-ranger acoustic Doppler current profilers.
+RTWB1 and RTEB1 include bottom pressure recorders to determine the barotropic variability across the Rockall Trough.
+The Rockall Trough section is also surveyed by glider, up to 10 times per year, as the glider transits to and from the Hatton Bank at the beginning and end of the 4-monthly glider missions.

 # Data products

 Gridded mooring data is availabe for download on the SAMS [THREDDS](https://thredds.sams.ac.uk/thredds/catalog/catalog.html) server [here](https://thredds.sams.ac.uk/thredds/catalog/lewysd/catalog.html)

+T_S_gridded.nc is composed of conservative temperature, absolute salinity, and velocity data from either the western or eastern boundary mapped on to a regular depth and time grid.
+Data from the eastern boundary (e.g. TG_EAST, SG_EAST) is from a single mooring array east of the Rockall Trough.
+The western boundary data (e.g. TG_WEST,SG_WEST) comes as a merged profile from two mooring arrays west of the Rockall trough for temperature and salinity, and individual moored profiles for the velocity data (e.g. U_WEST_1,U_WEST_2).

 *Table 1.
 Variable names from T_S_gridded.nc*